roboryman/prototroller/README.md

 <img align="left" src="assets/master_board_rev_a.jpg" width="250"/>

 The master board is the - you guessed it - brains of the operation.
-It handles the data store of connected modules, transfers and receives data with modules over SPI, transfers and receives HID data over USB with the host, rescans modules, has headers for haptic feedback, has buttons for various functions, etc. Most of the master board also serves as the <i>protogrid</i>, that is, the 4x5 grid of module slots the user can snap modules to.
+It handles the data store of connected modules, transfers and receives data with modules over SPI, transfers and receives HID data over USB with the host, rescans modules, has buttons for various functions, etc. Most of the master board also serves as the <i>protogrid</i>, that is, the 4x5 grid of module slots the user can snap modules to.
 <br><br>
-At a high level, controller data flows like this: Host < == USB == > MASTER BOARD < == SPI == > MODULE BOARDS.
+At a high level, data flows like this: Host <== USB ==> Master Board <== SPI ==> Module Board <== X ==> Component Interfaces.

 <br clear="left"/>
 </p>

-Direct interfaces on the master board include buttons for rescanning, resetting, and flashing.
-There are header pins for interfacing with haptic feedback motors (i.e., controller vibrations).
-An SWD header (1.27mm) is available for debugging.
-Most importantly, there is a USB-C receptacle for power and data connection with the host.
+The master board has buttons for rescanning, resetting, and flashing.
+There are header pins for interfacing with haptic feedback motors.
+A 3-pin JST-SH header (1.00mm) is available for serial wire debug.
+Finally, there is a USB-C receptacle (2.0) for power and data connection with the host.

-Connections between the <i>protogrid</i> and modules are magnetic through the use of 6-pin magnetic pogo pin connectors.
-These carry VCC, GND, and the SPI signals from the master board to the module board, while maintaining a solid physical connection.
-It is important to note the master feeds modules with 3.3V from its own LDO regulator.
+The connection interface between the <i>protogrid</i> and modules uses 6-pin magnetic pogo-pin connector pairs.
+These carry VCC, GND, and SPI signals from the master board to the module board(s), maintaining a solid physical connection.
+It is important to note the master board feeds modules with 3.3V from its own LDO regulator.

 ### Module Boards